 At present, Commodore produces the art-work for its calculator chips and subcontracts the chip manufacture to outside plants around the world with spare capacity.
 The recent purchase of factories in the Far East has enabled it to assemble electronic watch modules by this subcontracting method.
 But as the up-turn in the economy begins to effect the consumer electronics industry, less spare capacity is becoming available for this type of subcontracting.
 When considered along with the additional recent purchase of an LED display manufacturing facility, Commodore now has a completely integrated operation."

 The inside of the Commodore 796M, a low-cost calculator of the mid-1970s, showing the single "calculator-on-a-chip" with its Commodore logo.

 A basic 4-function calculator could hardly get simpler or cheaper.
 There was little profit here.

-Commodore would gradually mode out of the, now mature, calculator market and into the then more lucrative Personal Computer market, which was at the start of its development cycle.
+Commodore would gradually move out of the, now mature, calculator market and into the then more lucrative Personal Computer market, which was then at the start of its development cycle.